HL7NZ/nhi/input/pagecontent/updateBirth.md

 * _Patient update-birth birthplace errors_
   * _birth-place has been validated against a verified source, and must only be modified by authorised users_
-  * _Can only modify a verified source to another verified source or verified to Registered (see Modification of registered information)_
+  * _Can only modify a verified source to another verified source or verified to registered (see Modification of registered information)_
-  * _birth-place can only be set to a ‘Registered’ value by an authorised Agency_
+  * _birth-place can only be set to a ‘registered’ value by an authorised Agency_
   * _Cannot update attribute source with a lower level of proof._
   * _Cannot delete mandatory data_
   * _country-of-birth-information-source is required when country-of-birth is present_